Racing in the Street: Structure

 Other views of the closing have been grimmer.
 In any case, the song concludes with a moving fugue-like instrumental coda with Bittan's piano, Federici's organ and Weinberg's drums intertwining.

 The chord progression in the choruses and coda is I–IV–ii–IV in the key of F. Springsteen uses the technique of withholding the V chord, which is only heard during the piano introduction and during a later transition; by reducing the chord's influence, the sense of longing or desperation in the song is heightened.

-"Racing in the Street" contains two clear homages: the title and chorus refer to Martha and the Vandellas' 1964 hit "Dancing in the Street", while the instrumental break after the second verse and chorus is an allusion to The Beach Boys' 1964 song "Don't Worry Baby", itself about the emotional aspects of drag racing.
+"Racing in the Street" contains two clear homages: the title and chorus refer to Martha and the Vandellas' 1964 hit "Dancing in the Street", while the instrumental break after the second verse and chorus is an allusion to the Beach Boys' 1964 song "Don't Worry Baby", itself about the emotional aspects of drag racing.
 The song also inhabits the space established by other early 1960s works, such as Jan and Dean's "Dead Man's Curve" and various other Beach Boys works.
-Indeed, writer Jim Cullen sees as one of Springsteen's goals with the song to comment upon and reconnect certain elements of rock history.
+Writer Jim Cullen sees as one of Springsteen's goals with the song to comment upon and reconnect certain elements of rock history.
 Structurally, the song is also influenced by Van Morrison's "Tupelo Honey".
-The organ refrain references "It's My Life", a song by The Animals that Springsteen has revered since adolescence.
-Similarly, the opening piano motif is based on the hook of "Then He Kissed Me" by The Crystals.
+The organ refrain references "It's My Life", a song by the Animals that Springsteen has revered since adolescence.